FHU/2023-os-memes/_posts/2023-01-30-CharlieBroderick-the-process-meme.md

 ---
-title:  chapter 13 meme
+title:  chapter 4
 author: charlie
-image: 7c7xm0.png
+image: 7k0itm.jpg
-chapter: 13
+chapter: 4
 ---
-The early stages of machines were slow and had to run one program on physical memory at a time.
-As computers evolved and became better multi sharing was introduced and made the process much faster and easier
+The OS creates this illusion by virtualizing the CPU.
+By running one process, then stopping it and running another, and so forth, the OS can promote the illusion that many virtual CPUs exist when in fact there is only one physical CPU